Cyril of Jerusalem

 What were Cyril of Jerusalem's most influential theological ideas?

-Cyril emphasized the real presence of Christ in the Eucharist and the importance of mystagogical catechesis, where the meaning of sacraments is taught through experience.
-He also upheld the role of the Jerusalem church as the mother of all churches and supported Nicene Trinitarian theology.
+Cyril emphasized the real presence of Christ in the Eucharist and the importance of mystagogical catechesis, which involves teaching the meaning of sacraments through experience.
+He also upheld Nicene Trinitarian theology, affirming the consubstantiality of the Father, Son, and Holy Spirit.

 What controversies did Cyril of Jerusalem engage in — and what was at stake?

-Cyril was involved in the Arian controversy, which revolved around the nature of Christ and his relationship to God the Father.
-He was exiled three times by Arian emperors for his support of Nicene orthodoxy, which affirmed the consubstantiality of the Son with the Father.
+Cyril was involved in the Arian controversy, which debated the nature of Christ's divinity.
+He was exiled three times by Arian emperors for his opposition to Arianism, which denied the full divinity of Christ, a critical issue for maintaining the Nicene Creed's orthodoxy.

 How did Cyril of Jerusalem influence later Christianity — Catholic, Protestant, and beyond?